-US military says helicopter accident in north Syria left 22 American troops injured
+US military says helicopter accident in northeastern Syria left 22 American troops injured

-BEIRUT (AP) — A helicopter accident in northeastern Syria over the weekend left 22 American service members injured, the U.S. military said Tuesday, adding that the cause of the accident was under investigation and that no enemy fire involved.
+BEIRUT (AP) — A helicopter accident in northeastern Syria over the weekend left 22 American service members injured, the U.S. military said Tuesday, adding that the cause of the accident was under investigation and that no enemy fire was involved.

 The military statement said the service members were receiving treatment and 10 were moved to “higher care facilities” outside the region.